-Level Marks General and spe cific marking criteria 6 9-10 Content is complex, engaging, and eff eneral fective.
-(W1) d carefully managed for deliberate effect.
-(W2) Specific-descriptive Many well-defined and developed ideas and images create a convincing overall picture with varieties of focus.
-Specific-narrative The plot is well-defined and strongly developed with features of fiction writing such as description, characterization, and effective climax, and convincing details.
-General 5 7-8 • Content is developed, engaging, and effective.
-(W1) effective.
-(W1) choices made for deliberate effect.
-(W2) Specific-descriptive Frequent, well-chosen images and details give a mostly convincing picture.
-Specific-narrative The plot is defined and developed with features of fiction writing such as description, characterization, climax, and details. eneral 4 5-6 Content is relevant with some develo Structure is competently managed. (• Specific-descriptive A selection of relevant ideas, images, and details, even where there is a tendency to write in a narrative style.
-Specific-narrative The plot is relevant and cohesive, with some features such as characterization and setting of scene.
-G eneral 3 3-4 Content is straightforward and briefly v developed.
-(W1) Structure is mostly organized but may y not always be effective.
-(W2) Specific-descriptive The task is addressed with a series of relevant but straightforward details, which may be more typical of a narrative.
-Specific-narrative The plot is straightforward, with limited use of the features of narrative writing.
-G eneral 2 2 • Content is simple, and ideas and even · · · Structure is partially organized but lin Specific-descriptive The recording of some relevant events with limited detail.
-Specific-narrative The plot is a simple narrative that may consist of events that are only partially linked and/or which are presented with partial clarity.
-G eneral 1 1 • Content is occasionally relevant or cle Structure is limited and ineffective.
-(V =) • Structure is limited and inerfective.
-(V Specific-descriptive The description is unclear and lacks detail.
-Specific-narrative The plot and/or narrative lacks coherence.
+- Level Marks General and spe cific marking criteria Content is complex, engaging and effe eneral ective.
+(W1) carefully managed for deliberate effect.
+(W2) Specific - descriptive Many well-defined and developed ideas and images create a convincing overall picture with varieties of focus.
+Specific - narrative The plot is well-defined and strongly developed with features of fiction writing such as description, characterisation and effective climax, and convincing details. eneral 5 7-8 Content is developed, engaging and effective.
+(W1) Structure is well managed, with some choices made for deliberate effective.
+Specific - descriptive Frequent, well-chosen images and details give a mostly convincing picture.
+Specific - narrative The plot is defined and developed with features of fiction writing such as description, characterisation, climax and details. eneral 4 5-6 Content is relevant with some develo Structure is competently managed.
+(V • Specific - descriptive A selection of relevant ideas, images and details, even where there is a tendency to write in a narrative style.
+Specific - narrative The plot is relevant and cohesive, with some features such as characterisation and setting of scene.
+G eneral 3 3 3-4 • Content is straightforward and briefly developed.
+(W1) Structure is mostly organised but may y not always be effective.
+(W2) Specific - descriptive The task is addressed with a series of relevant but straightforward details, which may be more typical of a narrative.
+Specific - narrative The plot is straightforward, with limited use of the features of narrative writing.
+G eneral 2 2 • Content is simple, and ideas and even ts may be limited.
+(W1) Structure is partially organised but lim nited in its effect.
+(W2) Specific - descriptive The recording of some relevant events with limited detail.
+Specific - narrative The plot is a simple narrative that may consist of events that are only partially linked and/or which are presented with partial clarity.
+G eneral 1 1 Content is occasionally relevant or cle Structure is limited and ineffective.
+(V Specific - descriptive The description is unclear and lacks detail. , Specific - narrative The plot and/or narrative lacks coherence.
+0 0 No creditable content. , ~ ~